DIYgod/RSSHub/docs/en/install/README.md

 `LOGGER_LEVEL`: specifies the maximum [level](https://github.com/winstonjs/winston#logging-levels) of messages to the console and log file, default to `info`

+`RSS_PROXY`: Using proxy to access most RSS source, only support socks proxy for now. eg. `socks://127.0.0.1:1234`

 ### User Authentication

 Routes in `protected_route.js` will be protected using HTTP Basic Authentication.